gregora/twitter-search/README.md

 A simple algorithm, that uses Twitter API to catch tweets with certain words

 ## Instalation
 To install it, simply download this repository.
 Then you will have to create a file called login.json in the folder.
-You also need to have Twitter's developer account.
+You also need to have **Twitter's developer account**.
 You need to fill login.json like this:

 ```
 {